Clapperboard iOS app and photo extension

 Feedback after the first sprint

-After my first sprint I gathered some feedback from my friend which was around the app design and the Clapperboard text image being a bit small which I plan to improve next sprint.
+After my first sprint, I gathered some feedback from my friend about the app design and the Clapperboard text image being small, which I plan to improve in the next sprint.

 Tech Stack